Thiggel/Monotonic-Early-Exit/blogpost.md

 Large Language Models (LLMs) are capable of things we all thought were impossible two years ago (see GPT[^1] or Gemini[^2]).
 A primary factor behind this rapid advancement is the substantial increase in the size of the models and datasets used.
 By expanding the models and providing them with larger datasets, we have been able to achieve unprecedented levels of performance.

 However, this progress comes at a significant cost.
 Training these massive models requires an enormous amount of energy and resources, which in turn leads to substantial environmental impact.
 For example, GPT-3 consumed 1,287 MWh of energy and emitted 552 tonnes of CO₂ equivalents during its training process[^3][^4].
-That's about as much carbon dioxide as 120 average cars emit in a year[^5] (We also direct the interested reader towards [^6]).
+That's about as much carbon dioxide as 120 average cars emit in a year[^5].
+Inference is similarly costly (We also direct the interested reader towards [^6]).
-On another note, there are many applications where inference speed is crucial.
+In addition to that, there are many applications where inference speed is crucial.
 Examples include autonomous driving or real-time voice assistants, which cannot afford high latency when generating predictions.
 We do not want our cars to process for two minutes before deciding not to run over a kid.

 How can we make AI models faster?
 One promising direction is to make models allocate their resources more efficiently.
 Imagine we could teach a model to be smart about how it uses its computational power — only activating certain parts of its network when needed, or knowing when it’s done processing a piece of information early.
 Drawing an analogy to the human brain, you might think of it as the model being able to choose how long it ponders about a certain decision.
 This concept is known as adaptive computation allocation.

 One promising approach within this concept is called early exiting.
 Instead of running every piece of input through every layer of a model, the model can decide to "exit" early if it’s confident enough in its prediction.
 This way, we save computational resources by not over-processing data.
-In this work, we focus on Transformer models, the backbone of most state-of-the-art language models.
+In this article, we focus on Transformer models, the backbone of most state-of-the-art language models.
 For early exiting to work effectively, there’s an underlying assumption: the more a model processes a sequence, the more confident it becomes in its prediction.
 We call this the *monotonicity assumption*.
 Essentially, it means that as the model processes information layer by layer, confidence should steadily increase without decreasing again, and the prediction of the model should remain unchanged.

 We structure the rest of this blog post into three parts:
-1. The first part explains early exiting and its evolution.
+1. The first part explains early exiting.
-2. In the second part, we investigate deeper into early exiting and its monotonicity assumption.
-We specifically test for which architectures and loss functions it holds and for which it doesn't.
+2. In the second part, we investigate early exiting and its monotonicity assumption.
+We specifically test for which architectures and loss functions it holds.
 We then delve into how neural networks process "easy" and "hard" sentences, gaining insight into when early exiting makes sense and when it doesn't.
-3. Based on our insights from section 2, we experiment with new early exiting methods.
+3. Based on our insights from part 2, we experiment with new early exiting methods.

 ## 1. What is Early-Exiting in Neural Networks?